A Study of Snake-like Locomotion Through the Analysis of a Flexible Robot Model: The free-path case

 Alongside with the boundary conditions coming from the vanishing of the generalized edge loads, the system must be complemented with equations (\ref{EB}) and (\ref{nonhol}).

-The nonholonomic condition (\ref{nonhol}) compels the robot to move within a curve in the plane, much like it was for the channel case in the previous section.
+The non-holonomic constraint (\ref{nonhol}) compels the active rod to move within a curve in the plane, much like it was for the channel case in the previous section.
 This time, however, the path is not a-priori determined but is created during the motion, and it is an unknown of the problem.
-In fact, the constraints (\ref{EB}) and (\ref{nonhol}) lead to the existence of some function $s_{0}$ and \emph{some} curve $\Gam$, which have \emph{both} to be determined, such that
+In fact, constraints (\ref{EB}) and (\ref{nonhol}) lead to the existence of some function $s_{0}$ and \emph{some} curve $\Gam$, which have \emph{both} to be determined, such that \eqref{RandTheta} holds.

-where $\Theta$ is defined by (\ref{Theta}).
 Since the boundary conditions we derived hold only for head-first motions, we only consider solutions satisfying